 Almost from the moment PFISR was powerd on, it became clear that this was not just another auroral zone ISR.
-Pulse-to-pulse steering constitutes new а modality for ionospheric research, the full implications of which are driven science from the first three years operation. of Although some contributions could be characterized as clarifications of known physics, others represented decidedly new entries into the pantheon of ionospheric science.
-(A complete list of relocation of the facility.
-AMISR radars were designed to be demonstrated relocated, with а residency time of 5 years at any distributed ancillary diagnostics to propagation given location.)
+Pulse-to-pulse steering constitutes new а modality for ionospheric research, the full implications of which are relocation of the facility.
+AMISR radars were designed to be demonstrated а relocated, with residency time of 5 years at any distributed ancillary diagnostics to propagation given location.)

 PFISR publications can be found at http://isr.sri.com/iono/amisr).
 The second part of the meeting was dedicated to discussions of future plans, including the time table and destination for the first use of PFISR to study auroral of phenomena. session included (1) the first three- highlighted was the use of PFISR and polar mesospheric summer dimensional imagery of auroral to study the redistribution of echoes (PMSEs) (Taylor).
 At still patterns during ionization cycle (Semeter), (2) ionosphere substorm multi-beam studies of naturally horizontally (e.g., development of reported.
-This study constituted enhanced ion-acoustic (NEIALs) and their relationship to vertically (ion outflow) (Foster). the discrete aurora (Michell/ powered soft precipitation from suborbital program. flow fields in the vicinity of critical dynamic aurora (Butler). upcoming initiatives for PFISR in for auroral research, including the use (Lynch). of coordinated radar and optical phenomenon of measurements volume coherent returns at HF frequency Interferometer wave development produced by auroral electric fields neutral coupling (Meriwether).
+This study constituted enhanced ion-acoustic (NEIALs) and their relationship to vertically (ion outflow) (Foster). the discrete aurora (Michell/ Samara), (3) production of F- The third session focused on The fifth session focused on future region density patches via ELF- PFISR support of the NASA ISR initiatives.
+The Resolute Bay powered soft precipitation from suborbital program. the central plasma sheet (Liang), inception, PFISR has supported operations in the winter of and (4) estimations of two-sounding rocket experiments at 2009/2010. dimensional time-dependent ion Poker Flat, serving as both a revealed a surprising degree of flow fields in the vicinity of critical contextual dynamic aurora (Butler). session also highlighted some monitor of geomagnetic conditions campaigns are underway at RISR, upcoming initiatives for PFISR in for making launch decisions including studies of peculiarities auroral research, including the use (Lynch). of coordinated radar and optical phenomenon of measurements volume coherent returns at HF frequency Interferometer development wave produced by auroral electric fields neutral coupling (Meriwether).
 A (Hysell).